Dr. Gornto’s innovative Auxano Approach© emphasizes two fundamental long-term change: connection and growth, giving life to the best version of you.

 - Increase emotional and relational intelligence

-- Overcome fear and anxiety in life and relationships
+- Overcome fear and anxiety

 - Enhance peace and balance